Cheese Stuffed Burgers

 How do I reheat Cheese Stuffed Burgers?

-From chilled: Place in a microwave proof container with loosely fitting lid and heat for 4-7 minutes until piping hot.
+From chilled: Place in a microwavable container with a loosely fitting lid and heat for 4-7 minutes until piping hot.

-From frozen: Allow to defrost, and heat covered in the microwave for 5-7 minutes until piping hot.
+From frozen: Allow to defrost overnight in the fridge, and heat covered in the microwave for 5-7 minutes until piping hot.

 Cheese Stuffed Burgers